The Kodaira dimension of even-dimensional ball quotients: Main results

 \subsection{Acknowledgment}

-The authors are grateful to Sug Woo Shin for his valuable and insightful comments.
+The authors are grateful to Sug Woo Shin, Nils Scheithauer, and Shouhei Ma for their valuable and insightful comments.
+We also would like to thank Asbjørn Nordentoft for letting us know the proof strategy of Theorem \ref{thm:normalized_newform} and Matthew Watson for our discussion on the singularities.
 S.H. and Y.M. would like to thank Tohoku University for their hospitality.
 S.H.~is partially supported by JSPS KAKENHI Grant Number 23K12965.
-Y.M. is partially supported by the Alexander von Humboldt Foundation through a Humboldt research fellowship.
+Y.M. is partially supported by the Alexander von Humboldt Foundation through a Humboldt research fellowship and by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Centre TRR 326 \textit{Geometry and Arithmetic of Uniformized Structures}, project number 444845124.